wamzuu/VelvetFusion/README.md

 - **Phase 3**: Next.js frontend interface
 - **Phase 4**: Database migration with expanded persona data
 - **Phase 5**: Advanced features (reverse fusion, fusion chains, etc.)

-## Architecture Notes

-The application follows clean architecture principles:
-- **Data Layer**: JSON files and DataLoader
-- **Domain Layer**: Persona model and business logic
-- **Service Layer**: PersonaSearch and FusionCalculator
-- **Presentation Layer**: CLI interface in Main

-This structure will facilitate the upcoming migration to a web-based architecture.

-## Contributing
-This is the baseline CLI version.
-Future development will focus on the web application evolution.
-See roadmap for planned improvements.

 ---